Use by instance type

 Command ‘ubuntu-drivers’ not found

-appears, enter thesudo apt install ubuntu-drivers-common
+appears, install it with:sudo apt install ubuntu-drivers-common

-driver: nvidia-driver-515 - distro non-free recommended
+driver : nvidia-driver-515 - distro non-free recommended

 -